pkp24/awakened-poe2-trade/docs/download.md

 No Administrator rights required, but\
 ⚠ **If you run PoE client as Admin, OS security boundaries take effect.
-In order for Awakened PoE Trade to have access to the PoE window, it must be started with Administrator rights.**
+In order for Awakened PoE2 Trade to have access to the PoE window, it must be started with Administrator rights.**

 ❌ **Not compatible with "GeForce Now" or any other cloud gaming service that do not forward clipboard data.**